okera/public-docs/content/topics/ClusterAdmin.md

 An existing cluster can be upgraded with a new version of ODAS components.
 The CLI command is used to upgrade one or more components.
-After upgrading the cluster, it is restarted with the newer components and features.
+After upgrading the cluster, it is restarted with the upgraded components.

 > **Note:** Both version and components options cannot be specified at the same time.